regenwatchdog/regenwatchdog.github.io/_estates/brent/shootuphill.md

 Two sets of three-storey maisonettes 'Claire Court' have been earmarked for redevelopment as well as a row of bungalows at Watling Gardens and car parking area at Windmill Court.

+In March 2022 a site visit showed that it looked like supported housing and a community space have been boarded up ready for demolition.
+Behind these are allotments which can no longer be accessed.

-The estate is managed by a Tenant Management Organisation - [Watling Gardens TMO.](http://www.watlinggardenstmo.co.uk/)
+The estate is managed by a Tenant Management Organisation - [Watling Gardens TMO.](http://www.watlinggardenstmo.co.uk/), which has an office on the estate.

+Photo credits: Luka Zumbach